-Once almost dismissed as the hole at the centre of Ireland’s glorious coastal doughnut, the Midlands is making moves to claim a slice of the tourism pie, on foot of recent news that Fáilte Ireland plans to rebrand the region as Ireland’s Hidden Heartlands, writes Lorraine Courtney.
+Once almost dismissed as the hole at the centre of Ireland’s glorious coastal doughnut, the Midlands is making moves to claim a slice of the tourism pie, on foot of recent news that Fáilte Ireland plans to rebrand the region as Ireland’s Hidden Heartlands.

-Ireland has become a diverse country with approximately one in eight of us now coming from a migrant background.
-Despite this opportunity, an appraisal of our elected representatives shows that the dynamism and diversity of Ireland’s population is not adequately reflected in local or national politics, reports Lorraine Courtney.
+Ireland's population has become more diverse with approximately one in eight coming from a migrant background.
+However, an appraisal of our elected representatives shows that this dynamism and diversity is not adequately reflected in politics, either at a local or national level.

 Up to 30 zones in Dublin city centre and 10 in Cork city will be designated as special regeneration areas within State lands, which are due to be released for housing under the new Land Development Agency, recently established by Housing Minister Eoghan Murphy.